GaloisInc/saw-script/doc/manual/manual.md

 GitHub](https://github.com/GaloisInc/saw-script/issues).

 Loading Java code is slightly more complex, because of the more structured nature of Java packages.
+First, when running `saw`, three flags control where to look for classes:

+* The `-b` flag takes the path where the `java` executable lives, which is used to locate the Java standard library classes and add them to the class database.
+Alternatively, one can put the directory where `java` lives on the `PATH`, which SAW will search if `-b` is not set.

-First, when running `saw`, two flags control where to look for classes.
-The `-j` flag takes the name of a JAR file as an argument and adds the contents of that file to the class database.
-The `-c` flag takes the name of a directory as an argument and adds all class files found in that directory (and its subdirectories) to the class database.
+* The `-j` flag takes the name of a JAR file as an argument and adds the contents of that file to the class database.

+* The `-c` flag takes the name of a directory as an argument and adds all class files found in that directory (and its subdirectories) to the class database.
   By default, the current directory is included in the class path.

-However, the Java runtime and standard library (usually called `rt.jar`) is generally required for any non-trivial Java code, and can be installed in a wide variety of different locations.
-Therefore, for most Java analysis, you must provide the `-j` argument or the `SAW_JDK_JAR` environment variable to specify where to find this file.
+Most Java programs will only require setting the `-b` flag, as that is enough to bring in the standard Java libraries.

 Once the class path is configured, you can pass the name of a class to the `java_load_class` function.